DIY Half-Moon Dream Catcher With Bead Detail

 When putting something like this together, I always look for the focal or anchor point and work my way outwards from there.
-For this half-moon dream catcher, the long strand that hangs down from the bottom middle of the half-moon “anchors” the other beads and chains around it.
+For this half-moon dream catcher, the long strand hanging from the bottom middle of the half-moon “anchors” the other beads and chains around it.

-The large pendant at the bottom is secured to the jewelry wire with a small crimping bead before adding the turquoise and silver beads.
+The large pendant at the bottom is secured to the jewelry wire with a small crimping bead before the turquoise and silver beads are added.

 How to space beads

-Bead crimps are great for creating space between groups of beads and to prevent a bead from slipping off.
+Bead crimps are great for creating space between groups of beads and preventing a bead from slipping off.
 Bead crimps are made from soft metal and can be squished closed with long-nosed pliers.